jamie-allen/chariot_day_2012/scala/presentation/preso/presentation.md

 .notes DTOs done right, all class parameters are immutable, cannot be extended, equals() and hashCode() with no annoyance

 	case class Person(firstName: String, lastName: String)

 !SLIDE transition=fade
-# Algebraic Data Types
-.notes According to Tony Morris, it's using a type to define an Algebra.
-Scala doesn't support them directly as Haskell does, but you can use case classes to represent the concept.
-True/False are data type constructors in this example, and it's "closed".
-Scala uses sealed traits to do this.
-This is a sum ADT, others include product, recursive, etc.

-	data Boolean = True | False // Haskell

-	sealed trait Boolean
-	case object True extends Boolean
-	case object False extends Boolean

-!SLIDE transition=fade
 # Pattern Matching